Jessie940611/MetaWorm/README.md

 If you want to do perturbation experiment, replace the corresponding function in line 58 of `worm_neural_network.py`.
 Run the simulation of *C. elegans* movement.
 ```
-./neuronXcore -data [directory of your morphological data]
+./neuronXcore -data [directory of your neuron morphology data]
 ```
 ### 3D User Interface Interaction
 #### Mouse
+##### in main view of worm body
-Rotatation with mouse right key
+rotate with right button
+zoom with middle button
+##### in main view of neuron
+rotate with left button
-Zoom with mouse middle key
+strafe with middle button
+zoom with right button
 #### Keyboard
 space : Play & Pause.
 'r': reset worm.